pablopertusa/backend-grpc_REST/README.md

 You must complete the following tasks:
 - **Task 1:** Fix Communication Between `MessageService` and `UserService`

-There are bugs in the internal communication between `MessageService` and `UserService` that disrupt functionality.
+There are bugs and missing statements in the internal communication between `MessageService` and `UserService` that disrupt functionality.
 Your task is to debug and resolve these issues to ensure smooth data flow and accurate responses.

 - **Task 2:** Implement Notification-to-Frontend Communication